 by Gloria Malone (TeenMomNYC.com)

 I went to a workshop about including men in the parenting discussion when speaking to and helping young mothers.
-The director of the workshop brought up this idea and it has since been on my mind.
-Do strong single mothers raise men that create single mother?
+The director of the workshop brought up this idea and it has since been on my mind: Do strong single mothers raise men who create single mother?

-With single mothers being so resilient and taking, often times, the defensive and prideful, get away from my child or I will bite you approach, with everyone even the father of our children do we inadvertently raise young men-and women- that continue the cycle of single parenthood?
+With single mothers being so resilient and often taking the the defensive “get away from my child or I will bite you” approach with everyone, even the father of our children, do we inadvertently raise young men—and women—who continue the cycle of single parenthood?

 Now picture that same young woman.
 She did not have a father figure either.
 She is the child of a strong single mother.
-She sees that her mother raised her on her own and did a good job at it and thinks so can I. She’s angry at the boyfriend and decides that he has no place in her or HER unborn babies life.
+She sees that her mother raised her on her own and did a good job at it and thinks so can I. She’s angry at the boyfriend and decides that he has no place in her or her unborn baby’s life.

 Can strong single mothers have a hand in raising young men that do not stay to raise the child and young women that are to concerned with “doing it on their own” and don’t want a part time father in their child’s life?
 Or is this just another thing to blame on my single mother peers and myself?